Scoliosis is where the spine twists and curves to the side.

 See a GP if you think you or your child has scoliosis.
 It's unlikely that there's anything seriously wrong, but it's best to get it checked out.

-An X-ray of your back will be carried out in hospital to check whether your spine is curved and how severe the curve is.
+An X-ray of your back will be carried out to check how big the curve is.

 Treatments for scoliosis